Geometric domains#

 gamma=mC.domain("D"); // 1d domain

-Domain gammaF=gamma.ficticiousDomain(omg); // fictitious domain named "D_F_R"
+Domain gammaF=gamma.ficticiousDomain(omega); // fictitious domain named "D_F_R"

 saveToFile("omega",omega); saveToFile("gamma",gamma); saveToFile("gammaF",gammaF);